 - An authorized guide who is fluent in English

-- Permission necessary to take all the photos and video you like.
+- Permission is necessary to take all the photos and videos you like.

 What To Bring For A Tour To Chernobyl Exclusion Zone

-There are no special recommendations or mandatory equipment you will need for a Chernobyl tour from Kiev you you might find this Chernobyl Packing List helpful (based on an overnight tour).
+There are no particular recommendations or mandatory equipment you will need for a Chernobyl tour from Kyiv you might find this Chernobyl Packing List helpful (based on an overnight visit).

 - Chernobyl clothing should cover as much of your body as possible.
 In summer this means long sleeve t-shirts and pants, with covered shoes.
-In winter, this is layers as it can get very cold.
+In winter, this is layers as it can get freezing.
 Flip-flops and shorts are not acceptable and are potentially dangerous.

-- A Flashlight (or light on phone in this modern age)
+- A Flashlight (or light on a phone in this modern age)

 - Rainy weather gear.
-You never know what can happen and you will be outside for a large amount of time.
+You never know what can happen, and you will be outside for a significant amount of time.